Reviews You Can Rely On

 Our Verdict

 The Cuisinart Elemental 13-Cup is a standard food processor that has a middle-of-the-pack score and a price range to match.
-While this Cuisinart kitchen appliance didn't deliver any amazing results in our rating metrics, it also didn't disappoint.
-It scores particularly well in the mixing and shredding metrics in our food processors review and only had a few minor drawbacks when it came to ease of cleaning.
+While this Cuisinart appliance didn't deliver any amazing results in our rating metrics, it also didn't disappoint.
+It scores particularly well in the mixing and shredding metrics in our food processor review and only had a few minor drawbacks when it came to ease of cleaning.

 REASONS TO BUY